 |Arpana Vidyarthi (Chair), Georgina Bach, Laura Entwistle, Tamera Fillinger, Camille Dawson, Aisha Oravec, Mark Tan, Dwight Hutchins|

-The Investment Advisory Committee (IAC) is a subcommittee of the Finance Committee.
-The IAC shall invest and monitor the School’s investments, reserves, and endowments and ensure that they are managed in accordance with relevant Board policies and the School’s strategic objectives.
+The Investment advisory committee (IAC) is a subcommittee of the finance committee.
+The IAC shall invest and monitor the school’s investments, reserves, and endowments and ensure that they are managed in accordance with relevant board policies and the school’s strategic objectives.

 |Tanuj Dutt (Chair), Tina King, Shiv Puri, Anu Sahai, Garth Bregman, Paul Bernard, Catherine Poyen|

-The Process Review Committee, a sub-committee of the Governance Committee, shall be responsible for identifying and recommending, upon consultation with the Superintendent, areas of the School’s operations and finances appropriate for an internal audit during the course of each school year.
+The Process review committee, a sub-committee of the governance committee, shall be responsible for identifying and recommending, upon consultation with the superintendent, areas of the school’s operations and finances appropriate for an internal audit during the course of each school year.

 |Brent Smith (Chair), Ashok Lalwani, Yosh Nakahara, Tamera Fillinger|

-*AGM, Budget Presentation, and Election EGM are public meetings to which all are encouraged and invited to attend.
+*AGM, budget presentation, and Election EGM are public meetings to which all are encouraged and invited to attend.

-Summary minutes will be posted for all board meetings.
 Committee chairs will report committee activity at each board meeting and when minutes are kept, will be included with the board minutes document.

-The SAS Board of Governors, in fulfilling its fiduciary responsibilities, views the development and approval of the annual budget as one of its most important duties.
+The SAS Board of Directors, in fulfilling its fiduciary responsibilities, views the development and approval of the annual budget as one of its most important duties.
 The budget process begins early in the school year and culminates in late February in an open meeting at which the administration presents its proposed budget and schedule of fees.
 The board then considers community input before a final review and adoption of the budget in early March.

-Note: If you would like more details about the budget information, please log in to the MySAS Portal and go to the School Board section.
-This portal is only available to the SAS community.
+Note: If you would like more details about the budget information, please click here.
+This page is only available to the SAS community.